+Traditional Accelerated

-Bachelor of Arts 24 hours Bachelor of Arts .112 hours Master of Arts 2 hours Master of Arts .42 hours Total 66 hours Total 154 hours
+Bachelor of Arts Bachelor of Arts

+Master of Arts Master of Arts

+Total Total

 \NOTE: 12 graduate hours count toward BA degree

 For specific information concerning the Bachelor of Arts degree with one of the six majors in Christian Studies see the Christian Studies section in the Undergraduate Studies portion of the Catalog.
 For specific information concerning the Master of Arts in Youth Ministry or the Master of Arts in Theology and Ministry see the Graduate Studies portion of the Catalog.